 In May 2014, the Company entered into a Research and License Agreement, or the Janssen ADU-741 Agreement, and a GVAX Prostate License Agreement, or Janssen GVAX Prostate Agreement, with Janssen to collaborate on the development of a drug for the treatment of prostate cancer.
-Under the terms of the Janssen ADU-741 Agreement, the Company granted Janssen an exclusive, worldwide license to research, develop, manufacture, use, sell and otherwise exploit products containing ADU-741 for any and all uses.
-The Company was responsible for certain research and development activities from the effective date of the agreement until IND approval which occurred in the fourth quarter of 2015.
+On September 25, 2018, the Company received written notices of termination for the Janssen ADU-741 and GVAX Prostate License Agreements, effective December 24, 2018.
+Under the terms of the Janssen ADU-741 Agreement and the GVAX Prostate License Agreement, the Company granted Janssen exclusive, worldwide licenses to research, develop, manufacture, use, sell and otherwise exploit products containing ADU-741 and GVAX Prostate, respectively, for any and all uses.
+The Company was responsible for certain research and development activities from the effective date of the Janssen ADU-741 Agreement until IND approval which occurred in the fourth quarter of 2015.
+The Company recognized upfront fees totaling \$12.5 million on a straight-line basis from the effective date of the agreements through October 2015 and milestone payments of \$10.0 million in 2015 as all performance obligations were achieved.